Beginner's Guide

 Now, you can see a collection of themes.
 You can preview the themes, search by the names or keywords.
 And, also pick from the given categories: Featured, Popular, Latest, and Favorites.

-Once you’ve chosen a theme, you can simply click on the Install button.
-For example, we’ll install Astra theme which the most popular theme from any third-party company except for default themes.
+Once you’ve chosen a theme, you can simply click on the ‘Install‘ button.
+For example, we’ll install ‘Kadence‘ theme.
+It’s one of our most recommended WordPress themes.

 From the Customizer, you can easily change the colors, background, menu items, header, footer, icons, links, and other stylings.